Akhilsri/COMMIT/README.md

 ## Features
 - **Two-Phase Recovery System**
-  - **Reduction Phase**: 7/15/21-day logging journey to understand habits.
+  - **Reduction Phase**: A 7/15/21-day self-logging journey where users record daily porn-watching hours, masturbation status, and mood to understand their habits and triggers.
   - **Commitment Phase**: Streak-based challenge with accountability partner.
 - **Personalized Recovery Journey**: AI-driven insights to track and reduce addiction patterns.
 - **Gamified Challenges**: Daily, weekly, and monthly challenges tailored to user progress.